dpaniukov/dpaniukov.github.io/_posts/2016-07-03-three-level-analysis-with-fsl-and-ants-1.md

 ### Save the data and run

 We need to save all our data, don't we?!
-Here we will save the warped anatomical image from ANTs registration, its inverse, both regular non-linear and inverse non-linear ANTs transform martices, transformed example_func to standard space, functional to anatomical space matrices, functional to standard matrices, and the example_func itself just in case we will need it in the future (for computing betaseries in mvpa analysis, for example).
+Here we will save the warped anatomical image from ANTs registration, its inverse, both regular non-linear and inverse non-linear ANTs transform matrices, transformed example_func to standard space, functional to anatomical space matrices, functional to standard matrices, and the example_func itself just in case we will need it in the future (for computing betaseries in mvpa analysis, for example).

 {% highlight python %}
 datasink = pe.Node(nio.DataSink(), name='sinker')